-Graduates of this program can articulate with credit for all of the 8 units into Bachelor of Engineering Honours (Industrial), Bachelor of Civil Engineering (Honours) and Bachelor of Science (Maths major) at La Trobe University.
+Graduates of this program can articulate with credit for all of the 8 units into Bachelor of Engineering Honours, Bachelor of Civil Engineering (Honours) and Bachelor of Science (Maths major) at La Trobe University.

-Students must successfully pass all subjects with an average score of 60 in their diploma course in order to be accepted into the Bachelor of Engineering Honours (Industrial) and Bachelor of Civil Engineering (Honours).
+Students must successfully pass all subjects with an average score of 60 in their diploma course to be accepted into the Bachelor of Civil Engineering (Honours).
 Students must successfully pass all subjects with an average score of 50 in their diploma course in order to be accepted into the Bachelor of Science (Maths major).